kwan22/habits/level4.md

 <details>
   <summary>Avoiding DashCD</summary>
   Sometimes, we need to slow down before we can speed up.
 DashCD is preserved through horizontal screen transitions: many situations call for a dash immediately upon crossing such a transition with as much speed as possible.
 A common pattern is to late extended hyper just before entering a room.
 Jumping late on the extension lets us wait out DashCD before entering the next room, and firing the hyper off closer to the transition means less frictional losses when entering the next room.
 Whether we actually extend or not in the previous room is irrelevant since we are crossing a transition.
-We just want to enter the next room with 0 DashCD and near-max speed from the hyper.
+We just want to enter the next room with 0 DashCD and near-max speed from the hyper. <br>
   <img src="https://github.com/kwan22/habits/blob/main/images/lv4/2a_start_gultra.webp" width="480">
   <img src="https://github.com/kwan22/habits/blob/main/images/lv4/5a_start_fastkey.webp" width="480">
   <img src="https://github.com/kwan22/habits/blob/main/images/lv4/5b_ttm_pillars_cut1.webp" width="480">